Biomedical-Imaging-Group/image-access/README.md

 Convinient class for handling images in JavaScript.

 ## Overview
-The `IPLabImageAccess` class was created to teach the coding of Image Processing algorithms at the pixel level.
+The `IPLabImageAccess` class has been developed for teaching the coding of Image Processing algorithms at the pixel level.
 The class is written in JavaScript and is intended to be used in [Jupyter Notebooks](https://jupyter.org/) running the [IJavascript](http://n-riesco.github.io/ijavascript/) kernel.
 However, it can also be used in a native JavaScript environment.
 The aim of the `IPLabImageAccess` class is to facilitate the creation and modification of images in JavaScript and as such it provides an easy-to-use interface to multidimensional arrays which can represent graylevel or color images, offering utility functions and pixel access, while taking care of boundary conditions.

 ## Main Features
 * Creation of new color- or graylevel images from size and initial value parameters or from an existing JavaScript array